hashicorp/terraform-provider-google/website/docs/r/netapp_volume.html.markdown

 In addition to the arguments listed above, the following computed attributes are exported:

 * `id` - an identifier for the resource with format `projects/{{project}}/locations/{{location}}/volumes/{{name}}`

+* `state` -
+  State of the volume.

+* `state_details` -
+  State details of the volume.

+* `create_time` -
+  Create time of the volume.
+A timestamp in RFC3339 UTC "Zulu" format.
+Examples: "2023-06-22T09:13:01.617Z".

 * `psa_range` -
   Name of the Private Service Access allocated range.
 Inherited from storage pool.